 Now a household name, Atari is synonymous with the beginning of the cartridge-based video game industry, and I can’t imagine it being called anything else.
 But in my opinion, Bushnell’s legacy resides in his link between a board game from two millennia past with an industry that represented a huge leap into the future of electronic play.
 This is an important reminder that video games have more in common with traditional forms of play than we often notice.

 And lest you think the Go references end here, think again.
-In 1984, Atari created a subsidiary company called Tengen, which translates to “the origin of heaven” and is the very center point on a Go board.
+In 1987, Atari Games created a subsidiary company called Tengen, which translates to “the origin of heaven” and is the very center point on a Go board.
 If I ever need to name a company, I know just where to look!